cdapio/cdap/cdap-docs/introduction/source/index.rst

 =======

 .. list-table::
-   :widths: 40 40 20
+   :widths: 40 20 40
    :header-rows: 1

-   * - New Paradigm With CDAP
+   * - Without CDAP
-     - Current Approach
-     - Required Technologies
+     - Technologies to be Mastered

-   * - - Learn a single framework that works with multiple technologies
-       - Abstraction of data in the Hadoop environment through logical representations of underlying data
-       - Portability of applications through decoupling underlying infrastructures
-       - Services and tools that enable faster application creation in development
-       - Higher degrees of operational control in production through enterprise best practices
+     - With CDAP

-     - - Bring in different open source technologies, each with different design principles
+   * - - Bring in different open source technologies, each with different design principles
        - Familiarize and learn how to operate the different technologies
        - Design specific architectures to wire in different components
        - Revisit everything whenever the technologies change